 - Roll up the rug pad and move to one side.

-- Vacuum or dry mop the hardwood floor to remove any dirt and grit that could cause scratches
+- Vacuum or dry mop the floor to remove any dirt, dust, and grit.

 - Unroll the area rug on the plastic sheeting.